Sukhmani-Kaur1/guessThenum/README.md

 ## Related

-Here are some related projects
+Here are some related projects:

 [The Pig Game](https://github.com/Sukhmani-Kaur1/ThePigGame)